-The nature of the Company's business model, strategic objectives, operations and activities are set out in the strategic report under the terms of section 400 of the Companies act 2006.
+The nature of the Company's business model, strategic objectives, operations and activities are set out in the Strategic Report.

-The Company is exempt from preparing group financial statements as it is a wholly owned subsidiary of a parent undertaking preparing group financial statements.
-Further details of the registered address and parent company are available in Note 32.
+The Company is exempt from preparing group financial statements under the term of section 400 of the Companies Act 2006, as it is a wholly owned subsidiary of a parent undertaking preparing group financial statements.
+Further details of the registered address and parent company are available in Note 31.
+Further details on the Company's accounting policies in relation to investments are available on page 42.